lpstrevisan/Haskell-and-Java/README.md

 # Haskell-and-Java
-Study material for the course IF686 - Paradigms of Computational Languages ​​at the Federal University of Pernambuco
+Problems solved by me as a way of studying for the course IF686 - Paradigms of Computational Languages ​​at the Federal University of Pernambuco